Muhannad1989/test-depoly/README.md

 notice:

-*It workd locally fine, however it dosn't work on github after i've was published (Sometimes fetching data dosn't work).
+*It works locally fine, however it dosn't work on github after It was published (Sometimes "fetching data" dosn't work).